dude15/mail_spam/README.md

 # mail_spam
-smal python script to spam your email.Dont use illegal :)) how to use:
+small python script to spam your email.Dont use illegal :))

+how to use:

 Your email: put there ur email

 Your password: put there password from ur email

 URL: put there smtp protocol of your email(for example,if you have gmail,you must write "smtp.gmail.com")

 Whom: write attacked mail here

 Text: write the text of the message

 How many messages: count of messages